vuejs/vuex/docs/en/mutations.md

 # Mutations

-Vuex mutations are essentially events: each mutation has a **name** and a **handler**.
-The handler function will receive the state as the first argument:
+The only way to actually change state in a Vuex store is by committing a mutation.
+Vuex mutations are very similar to events: each mutation has a string **type** and a **handler**.
+The handler function is where we perform actual state modifications, and it will receive the state as the first argument:

 ``` js
 const store = new Vuex.Store({